-0 =The evaluator determines the technical response or qualifications are inadequate or unusable.
+0 = The evaluator determines the technical response or qualifications are inadequate or unusable.

-- 1 = The evaluator determines that the technical response or qualifications is substandard to that which is expected. - 2 = The evaluator determines the technical response or qualifications are adequate and of average capability, availability and utility to the Department. - 3 = The evaluator determines that the technical response or qualifications is better than which is average or expected. - 4 = The evaluator determines the technical response or qualifications are clearly superior to that which is average and in the ability to meet the Department's needs.
+Page 22 of 24 ••- 000076 1 = The evaluator determines that the technical response or qualifications is substandard to that which is expected.

+2 = The evaluator determines the technical response or qualifications are adequate and of average capability, availability and utility to the Department.

+3 = The evaluator determines that the technical response or qualifications is better than which is average or expected.

+4 = The evaluator determines the technical response or qualifications are clearly superior to that which is average and in the ability to meet the Department's needs.

 Each scored requirement is assigned a weight value factor as shown on the heading line for each scored subsection.
 The score given for each item will be multiplied by the value for that item to give the weighted score.
 The weighted scores will be added together to produce a total weighted score.
 This weighted score will be divided by the total possible score.
 For the Technical score the percentage derived will be multiplied by 22, the total points available for the Technical section.
 Each evaluator's score will then be averaged.
 This will produce the total Technical points.
 For the Qualifications score the percentage derived will be multiplied by 24, the total points available for the Qualifications section.
 Each evaluator's score will then be averaged.
-This will produce the total Qualifications points.
+This will produce the total points available for the Qualifications section.
+Each evaluator's score will then be averaged.
+This will produce the total points available for the Qualifications section.